Billy Volek: Tennessee Titans

-Volek was signed by the Tennessee Titans in 2000 from free agency, after not being selected by any team in the 2000 NFL Draft.
+Volek was signed by the Tennessee Titans in 2000 from free agency, after not being selected by any team in the 2000 NFL draft.
 He would see very little action during his rookie season, completing 0 of his 3 passes with no touchdowns and no interceptions.
 After such a small amount of play time, he would not be seen on the field again until the 2003 season, where he would make a name for himself as one of the National Football League's more talented backup quarterbacks.

-In 2004, he became only the fourth quarterback in NFL history—along with Dan Marino, Dan Fouts, and Phil Simms—to pass for over 400 yards in two consecutive games, a feat that was also accomplished in 2008 by New England Patriots quarterback Matt Cassel, in 2011 by Tom Brady and Cam Newton, in 2018 by Ryan Fitzpatrick, and in 2022 by Joe Burrow.
-It was announced on December 17, 2004 that he would be the starting quarterback for the rest of the season for the Titans, replacing the injured Steve McNair.
+In 2004, he became only the fourth quarterback in NFL history—along with Dan Marino, Dan Fouts, and Phil Simms—to pass for over 400 yards in two consecutive games.
+It was announced on December 17, 2004, that he would be the starting quarterback for the rest of the season for the Titans, replacing the injured Steve McNair.
 McNair's injuries healed in time for the next season, and Volek backed him up once again, starting only 1 game.
 McNair was later traded to the Baltimore Ravens during June 2006, allowing Volek the opportunity to truly earn the starting position.

 In late August 2006, coach Jeff Fisher announced that the Titans intended to sign Kerry Collins to compete with Volek for the starting quarterback job.
 In turn, it has been reported that Volek took issue with this decision and immediately asked to be considered for a trade.